aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/use-custom-raw-data-loader-psd-files/_index.md

 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.
 - **What Java version is required?** Java 8 or higher (JDK 11 is recommended).
 - **Can I reuse the loader for multiple files?** Yes—instantiate your loader once and reuse it across images.

+## How to implement IPartialRawDataLoader interface
+Implementing the `IPartialRawDataLoader` interface gives you a hook into the raw‑data loading pipeline.
+Below we’ll create a small class that satisfies the contract and shows where you can plug in your own logic (e.g., logging, transformation, streaming).

 ## What is a custom raw data loader?
 A **custom raw data loader** is a user‑implemented class that conforms to the `IPartialRawDataLoader` interface.
 It receives raw pixel buffers, rectangle coordinates, and optional load options, giving you full control over how pixel data is read, transformed, or stored.
 This is especially useful for scenarios like custom image analysis, on‑the‑fly color conversion, or streaming large PSDs without loading the entire image into memory.